jobisoft/TbSync/README.md

 # TbSync

-**TbSync is currently beeing reorganized: The EAS provider will be removed from TbSync and placed into its own AddOn.**
+**TbSync is currently being reorganized: The EAS provider will be removed from TbSync and placed into its own AddOn.**

 1. [Introduction](https://github.com/jobisoft/TbSync#introduction)
 2. [Where is this going?](https://github.com/jobisoft/TbSync#where-is-this-going)